oxylabs/chatgpt-scraper/README.md

 [![](https://dcbadge.vercel.app/api/server/eWsVUJrnG5)](https://discord.gg/GbxmdGhZjq)

 The [ChatGPT Scraper](https://oxylabs.io/products/scraper-api/serp/chatgpt) by Oxylabs allows you to send prompts to ChatGPT and automatically collect both conversational responses and structured metadata.
 You can use the [Web Scraper API](https://oxylabs.io/products/scraper-api) with ChatGPT for SEO monitoring, AI response analysis, and brand presence tracking.
-It provides parsed, ready-to-use JSON output without the need to manage proxies, browsers, or avoid anti-bot systems.
+It provides parsed, ready-to-use JSON output without the need to manage proxies and browsers, or avoid anti-bot systems.

 ## How it works

-You can gather ChatGPT response results by simply providing a prompt and valid Web Scraper API credentials.
+You can gather ChatGPT scraper response results by simply providing a prompt and valid Web Scraper API credentials.
 Once authenticated, you can make a simple POST request to the API as shown below.

 ### Request sample (Python)